AdobeDocs/analytics.en/help/components/metrics/sm-quality.md

 ---
 # Streaming Media quality metrics

-*This page describes available metrics when you enable [!UICONTROL Media Quality] for a report suite.
+*This page describes the available metrics when you enable [!UICONTROL Media Quality] for a report suite.
 See [Streaming Media quality dimensions](../dimensions/sm-quality.md) for available dimensions.*

 Streaming Media quality metrics provide supplemental reporting functionality to data collection through streaming media collection libraries.
 Use of these metrics require the **[!UICONTROL Adobe Streaming Media Collection Add-on]**.
 Contact your Adobe Account Team for details.